JohnNtirintis/CS50/Week_3/README.md

 ## Compiling

-To compile the code, navigate into the directory containing "pennies.c" or "supermario.c" and run the following command:
+To compile the code, navigate into the directory containing "plurality.c" or "runoff.c" and run the following command:

 ```sh
 gcc -o plurality plurality.c